Error Handling

 The ticker, all_tickers, l4_diffs, l4_orders, hip3_l4_diffs, and hip3_l4_orders channels are real-time only and cannot be replayed.
 Use the REST API for historical L4 data.

-Candles data returns empty for dates before May 2025
+Candles data returns empty for dates before March 2025

 Lighter orderbook data returns only checkpoint granularity